xrdocs/telemetry/_tutorials/2020-12-22-ios-xr-telemetry-power-consumption-docker-compose.md

 There was some work done by Jeff Kehres available on Github.
 I reused it to add Telegraf and I removed the docker volumes: as this stack is ephemeral, persistent storage is not required.
 Full code and documentation can be found here.
 Here is the raw docker-compose.yaml file:

+### IOS-XR models

+### Router configuration

+### I’ve got the power!

+### Conclusion
+This was another use case of telemetry, and we could imagine monitoring other KPI with Cisco IOS-XR environmental model like temperature, fan speed or voltages.
+Docker compose is a very flexible and agile solution when it comes to bring up an application stack.
+Combining both allows to quickly gain useful information and insights from the infrastructure.